 Works of art, book illustrations and photographs can provide powerful inspiration for drama activities.
 Images can easily be brought to life through freeze frames, thought tracking and improvisation to create a 3D Living Picture.

 Choose an image that depicts a range of characters.
 The picture should be big enough to be seen by the whole group – ideally projected on to the wall – or a large poster displayed where everyone can talk about it together.
-Click the images below to see a full size view.

 Children’s Games by Pieter Bruegel (1560)